opensciencegrid/xcache/explanation.md

 When a directory is downloaded, the information variables will be updated as if the directory were a single unit - the filename variable will hold just the directory path, the size will reflect the size of the directory, and the download times will reflect the downloading time for the directory.
 This improves legibility and reduces space requirements.
 If a user downloads a directory `mydir`, the information variable for filename will hold `mydir+`.
 If a user downloads `mydir/`, the information variable for filename will hold `mydir/+`.
 #### Argument processing

 ###Downloading
 ####Location Logic
 **This is important to understand.**
 ####Single file
+This is where all the downloading actually happens.
 ####Directory

 # Known issues and concerns